UltiHash/scripts/docs/how-to-setup-ultihash.md

    (optionally) a valid TLS certificate: for <a href="#inflight_encryption">in-flight encryption</a>.
 2. Dedicated Kubernetes cluster.
 Recommended to use: Kube API version 1.28.
     <div>
-    <strong>Info:</strong> You can use any In principle any Kubernetes version starting from 1.20 should be fine - we use vanilla API without any specific extensions.
+    <strong>Info:</strong> In principle you can use any Kubernetes version starting from 1.20 - we use vanilla API without any specific extensions.
     </div>

 3. Controllers installed: